More Gravy

 More Gravy! is the second studio album, by Australian blues band, Collard Greens & Gravy.
 At the ARIA Music Awards of 2001, the album won Best Blues and Roots Album.
 The group's line-up was James Bridges on guitar and fiddle, Ian Collard on lead vocals, harmonica and guitar, and Anthony Shortte on drums.
-It was recorded live-in-the-studio at Soundhouse Studios with production by John Dorr and the group.
+It was recorded live-in-the-studio at Soundhouse Studios, produced by John Durr and released on his Black Market Music label.

 Reception

 Australian musicologist, Ian McFarlane, described how the group's, "energetic foot-stomping, country blues sound tapped into the very roots of the genre."
 Patrick Donovan of The Age observed, "[their] local brand of swampy countrified electric blues has earned them a reputation as the best blues band in the land."
 Mark Watson observed, "Crisp woody vocals throughout coupled with [Collard]'s sizzling harmonica style, make this another stand-out album, one that yet again defies a justifiable description."